iclr-blogposts/2024/_posts/2024-05-07-exploring-meta-learned-curiosity-algorithms.md

     Figure 2.
 The extended agent-environment interaction.
 Taken from <d-cite key="singh2004intri"></d-cite>.
 </div>

 Singh et al. highlight in <d-cite key="singh2004intri"></d-cite> that Figure 2 shows that an RL agent has a motivational system since the critic can be within the internal environment of the agent.
+And this motivational system should ideally remain consistent across a wide range of diverse environments.

 ### Meta-RL and Meta-learning

-Provide an overview of meta reinforcement learning and its relevance to the topic.
+The next stop on our journey takes us to meta-learning

 ### RND